 C-SASI Board of Directors

-Troy Snyder, MS, NCC, LPC, CCSAS, CPCS is one of the founding members of IACSAS and C-SASI.
+Troy Snyder, MS, NCC, LPC, CCSAS, CPCS is one of the founding members of IACSAS now known as C-SASI.
 He has served on the board since its inception and on the executive for four years, helping guide and direct the development of the organization as well as overseeing the clinical track trainees.

 As a counselor, Troy has been in the sex addiction field for 14 years.
 At present he works for Restoration Counseling in Atlanta where he employs a holistic approach—involving the spouse, family members and friends in the SA recovery process.